Zero Descrimination Day 2015

 Note: Of course you must adapt the activities to the level you are teaching and age of your students.

-Ask your students to be as creative as they like.
+Ask your students to be as creative as they wish.
 Let them show how creative they are.
-And they are, believe me.
+And they are, believe me!

 Copyright © 2015G-Souto'sBlog, gsouto-digitalteacher.blogspot.com®

-Civics Education : Zero Discrimination Day by G-Souto is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+Civics Education : Zero Discrimination Day : resources by G-Souto is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.